![]() |

 This defines the number of atoms (usually carbon atoms) in the longest continuous

-chain that contains the principle functional group.
+chain that contains the principal functional group.

 Substituent prefix